This piece moves further into how culture shapes our our interpersonal concerns. [2,900 words]

 Client: Where is he from?
 Tell me ancestor!
 He is from Wojiengo (touches first metal object), or Natugnia (second metal object)?”

 Ancestor: (The bakoledoore doesn’t respond.
 It lingers over the objects).
 “None of these.
-He is from somewhere else” (the bakoledoore points directly to the side away from the village).
+He is from somewhere else” (the bakoledoore points to the side away from the village).

 Client: “Is he near, or far?”